 - Inequality and Poverty

 - International Development

 - Social Impact.

-Alternatively, the one-year, full-time MSc International Social and Public Policy (ISPP) programme addresses how states and societies respond to global challenges of social, demographic and economic change, and of poverty, migration and globalisation.
+Alternatively, the university's one-year, full-time MSc International Social and Public Policy (ISPP) programme addresses how states and societies respond to global challenges of social, demographic and economic change, and of poverty, migration and globalisation.
 It's underpinned by the LSE approach to social and public policy that's explicitly international, interdisciplinary and applied.